-If you’re putting together a cheeseboard for a party, first of all – well done!
+If you’re putting together a cheeseboard for a party, first of all: well done!
 We like you.
-Second of all – here’s a few tips to get you started and ensure it’s a success.
+Secondly, here are a few tips to get you started and ensure it’s a success.

 - A really great cheeseboard will have a balance of textures, flavours, shapes and types (cow’s, sheep’s, goat’s).
 Alternatively, you could work around a theme such as all Irish cheeses, all blue or different types of Cheddar.